aaronisaya/WHSTechNotes/journal.md

 Part C — C.E.R.
 Paragraph

 I would want the Software Engineer position at USAA because I would enjoy developing apps.
 In order for me to get this job, I would need a Bachelor's degree in Computer Science, which requires that I be familiar with computer languages such as Java.
 This requirement resonates with me because I already enjoy computer programming, and I'm currently taking a computer technology course.
 In addition, the experience required for the position is 2 years, which means that I would be able to gain experience while I'm still in college.
 This career would be the best for me because it would allow me to solve problems by programming.

+# March 23, 2026

+My bracket selection was based on seeding and gut feelings, but St. John's beating Kansas and Wichita State annihilating Oklahoma State really threw a monkey wrench in my brackets.
+These games proved that even by predicting, it is not always a sure thing, and using stats and other information can help create a more accurate prediction.
+A computer program can analyze thousands of stats at one time, which can help identify patterns in the stats.
+A career as a data analyst or sports statistician can use this technology.